awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 ## View component logs<a name="view-component-logs"></a>

 Component log files provide real\-time information about a component that runs on the Greengrass core device\.
 This can help you identify issues with components\.

+**Note**
+The AWS IoT Greengrass Core software doesn't create component log files for plugin components, such as [log manager](log-manager-component.md) and [secret manager](secret-manager-component.md)\.
+For more information about how to view plugin component logs, see [View AWS IoT Greengrass Core software logs](#view-greengrass-core-logs)\.

 **To view the log file for a component**
 + Run the following command to view the log file in real time\.
 Replace */greengrass/v2* with the path to the AWS IoT Greengrass root folder, and replace *com\.example\.HelloWorld* with the name of the component\.